-The Audit Committee assists our Board with oversight of our (i) accounting and financial reporting processes, the audits of our financial statements and the quality and integrity of our financial statements; (ii) independent registered public accounting firm, including its qualifications, independence and performance; (iii) systems of internal controls; (iv) enterprise risk management and information technology and data security policies and programs; and (v) compliance with legal and regulatory requirements as well as ethical standards and other corporate policies adopted by our Board.
+The Audit Committee assists our Board with oversight of our (i) accounting and financial reporting processes, the audits of our financial statements and the quality and integrity of our financial statements; (ii) independent registered public accounting firm, including its qualifications, independence and performance; (iii) systems of internal controls; (iv) enterprise risk management and information technology and data security policies and programs, including risks from cybersecurity threats; and (v) compliance with legal and regulatory requirements as well as ethical standards and other corporate policies adopted by our Board.

 Management is responsible for the Company's internal controls and financial reporting process.
-Mayer Hoffman McCann P.C., or Mayer Hoffman, as the Company's independent registered public accounting firm, is responsible for performing an independent audit of the Company's consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board, or PCAOB, and to issue a report on the audit process.
+Haskell & White, LLP., or Haskell & White, as the Company's independent registered public accounting firm, is responsible for performing an independent audit of the Company's consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board, or PCAOB, and to issue a report on the audit process.
 The Audit Committee's responsibility is to monitor and oversee these processes.
-In this context, the Audit Committee has met and held discussions with management and Mayer Hoffman regarding the fair and complete presentation of the Company's financial results.
+In this context, the Audit Committee has met and held discussions with management and Haskell & White regarding the fair and complete presentation of the Company's financial results.

-The Audit Committee held seven meetings during the 2022 fiscal year, including regular meetings in conjunction with the close of each fiscal quarter, during which the Audit Committee reviewed and discussed the Company's financial statements with management and Mayer Hoffman.
-These Audit Committee meetings routinely include executive sessions of the committee, as well as private sessions with each of Mayer Hoffman and management.
+The Audit Committee held nine meetings during the 2023 fiscal year, including regular meetings in conjunction with the close of each fiscal quarter, during which the Audit Committee reviewed and discussed the Company's financial statements with management and our independent registered public accounting firm.
+These Audit Committee meetings routinely include executive sessions of the committee, as well as private sessions with each of our independent registered public accounting firm and management.

-The Audit Committee has reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2022 with our management.
+The Audit Committee has reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2023 with our management.
 The Audit Committee has discussed with our independent registered public accounting firm the matters required to be discussed by the applicable requirements of the PCAOB Auditing Standard No. 1301 "Communication with Audit Committees" and the SEC.
 The Audit Committee has received and reviewed the written disclosures and the letter from our independent registered public accounting firm required by applicable requirements of the PCAOB regarding our independent registered public accounting firm's communications with the Audit Committee concerning independence, and discussed with our independent registered public accounting firm its independence from our company.
-Based on the above reviews and discussions, the Audit Committee recommended to our Board that our audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2022 for filing with the SEC.
+Based on the above reviews and discussions, the Audit Committee recommended to our Board that our audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2023 for filing with the SEC.